keepthrifty/keepthrifty.github.io/_posts/2016-03-20-march-challenge-household-care-update-3.md

 Three weeks down and roughly a week and a half to go; so at this point we should have spent about $64.50 (20 days / 31 days times $100) and we're currently just under at $63.83.

-Since [last week][last-week-post], we've added $26.92 to our household care total for March:
+Since [last week][week-2-update], we've added $26.92 to our household care total for March:

 * Pull-Ups
 * Conditioner